Ssujuy/Server-Client-System-for-Copying-Files/README.md

 - I have decided to separate the programs in 2 different directories , because remoteClient will delete all files if it exists in the same directory as dataServer.

--Inside directory Client there is the remoteClient.cpp and a Makefile , which creates the remoteClient objective and executable.
-    remoteClient is executed with this command when inside Client directory : ./remoteClient -i <server_ip> -p <server_port> -d <directory>
+- Inside directory Client there is the remoteClient.cpp and a Makefile , which creates the remoteClient objective and executable. remoteClient is executed with this command when inside Client directory : ./remoteClient -i <server_ip> -p <server_port> -d <directory>

 - Inside directory Server there is the dataServer.cpp and a Makefile , which creates the dataServer objective and executable.